Magnetotactic bacteria: Biology

 Nearly all of the genes relevant to magnetotaxis in MTB are located in an approximately 80 kilobase region in the genome called the magnetosome island.
 There are three main operons in the magnetosome island: the mamAB operon, the mamGFDC operon, and the mms6 operon.
 There are 9 genes that are essential for the formation and function of modern magnetosomes: mamA, mamB, mamE, mamI, mamK, mamM, mamO, mamP, and mamQ.
 In addition to these 9 genes that are well conserved across all MTB, there are more than 30 total genes that contribute to magnetotaxis in MTB.
 These non-essential genes account for the variation in magnetite/greigite crystal size and shape, as well as the specific alignment of magnetosomes in the cell.

 The diversity of MTB is reflected by the high number of different morphotypes found in environmental samples of water or sediment.
 Commonly observed morphotypes include spherical or ovoid cells (cocci), rod-shaped (bacilli), and spiral bacteria of various dimensions.
-One of the more distinctive morphotypes is an apparently multicellular bacterium referred to as the many-celled magnetotactic prokaryote (MMP).
+One of the more distinctive morphotypes is an apparently multicellular bacterium referred to as multicellular magnetotactic bacteria (MMB).

 Regardless of their morphology, all MTB studied so far are motile by means of flagella and are gram-negative bacteria of various phyla.
 Despite the majority of known species being Pseudomonadota, e.g. Magnetospirillum magneticum, an alphaproteobacterium, members of various phyla possess the magnetosome gene cluster, such as Candidatus Magnetobacterium bavaricum, a Nitrospira.
 The arrangement of flagella differs and can be polar, bipolar, or in tufts.
 The first phylogenetic analysis on magnetotactic bacteria using 16S rRNA gene sequence comparisons was performed by P. Eden et al. in 1991.

 Another trait that shows considerable diversity is the arrangement of magnetosomes inside the bacterial cell.
 In the majority of MTB, the magnetosomes are aligned in chains of various lengths and numbers along the cell's long axis, which is magnetically the most efficient orientation.
 However, dispersed aggregates or clusters of magnetosomes occur in some MTB, usually at one side of the cell, which often corresponds to the site of flagellar insertion.
 Besides magnetosomes, large inclusion bodies containing elemental sulfur, polyphosphate, or poly-β-hydroxybutyrate are common in MTB.

 The most abundant type of MTB occurring in environmental samples, especially sediments, are coccoid cells possessing two flagellar bundles on a somewhat flattened side.
 This "bilophotrichous" type of flagellation gave rise to the tentative genus "Bilophococcus" for these bacteria.
-In contrast, two of the morphologically more conspicuous MTB, regularly observed in natural samples, but never isolated in pure culture, are the MMP and a large rod containing copious amounts of hook-shaped magnetosomes (Magnetobacterium bavaricum).
+In contrast, two of the morphologically more conspicuous MTB, regularly observed in natural samples, but never isolated in pure culture, are the MMB and a large rod containing copious amounts of hook-shaped magnetosomes (Magnetobacterium bavaricum).